 What happens when I complete my consumer proposal?

-When your Consumer Proposal is completed, the Office of the Superintendent of Bankruptcy will likely send notice of the completion to the Credit Reporting Agencies.
+When a Consumer Proposal is completed, the Office of the Superintendent of Bankruptcy will likely send notice of the completion to the Credit Reporting Agencies.
 You should check your credit report within 3-6 months after completing your Consumer Proposal to ensure that the completion of your Consumer Proposal is reflected on your report.

 Your credit report is your personal information, and only you can request corrections or changes.
 If the completion of your Consumer Proposal is not updated on your credit report, you should send a copy of the Certificate of Full Performance to the credit reporting agencies along with a request that they update your records accordingly.

-Consumer Proposals with David Sklar & Associates
+David Sklar & Associates can help!

 If you are struggling financially and looking for relief, call David Sklar & Associates and book your consultation today.
 We offer consumer proposals in Toronto to help honest people who are drowning in unsecured debt and need an effective way out.
 We also offer division one proposals and personal bankruptcy services for people who can’t meet the qualifications of a consumer proposal.
 You have options.
 We can help you pick the right ones and get the relief that you’re looking for